Rollcage (video game)

-Rollcage is a racing video game developed by Attention to Detail and published by Psygnosis for Microsoft Windows and PlayStation.
-A sequel, Rollcage Stage II, was released in 2000 for PlayStation and Windows.
+Rollcage is a 1999 racing video game developed by Attention to Detail and published by Psygnosis for the PlayStation and Microsoft Windows.
+It was followed by a sequel titled Rollcage Stage II.

-Development
+Gameplay

-Rollcage was developed by Attention to Detail, and published by Psygnosis.
 The game's selling point was its unique physics engine, in which cars could drive on walls or ceilings due to the airflow passing over them at extreme speeds.
-The game featured an original soundtrack by various artists, including the Fatboy Slim song "Love Island" from the album You've Come A Long Way, Baby.